MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-cloud-platform-security.md

 ---
 title: Manage cloud platform security used by your organization tutorial
-description: This tutorial describes how to use Microsoft Cloud App Security to secure your Azure, AWS, and GCP cloud platforms. ms.date: 02/24/2021 ms.topic: tutorial
+description: This tutorial describes how to use Microsoft Defender for Cloud Apps to secure your Azure, AWS, and GCP cloud platforms. ms.date: 02/24/2021 ms.topic: tutorial
 ---